da0ran9e/Movie-Database/README.md

 	module.exports = pool;
 	```

-4. Load all data into postgres with PSQL command in the root folder `/mdb`:
+4. Load all data into postgres database with PSQL command in the root folder `/mdb`:
 	```
 	\i load-all.sql
 	```